mountaineerbr/shellChatGPT/README.md

 - The script _will not execute commands_ on behalf of users.

-- This project _doesn't_ support "Function Calling" or "Structured Outputs".
+- This project _doesn't_ support "Function Calling", "Structured Outputs", nor "Agents/Operators".

 - We _will not support_ "Real-Time" chatting, or video generation / editing.